×

 • No hazardous chemicals are used

-• CO2 and O2 can be liquified for transport and used for industrial applications or CO2 storage
+• CO2 and O2 can be liquified for transport and used or stored

-• CO2 and O2 can also be used in the production of synthetic fuels
+• CO2 and O2 can be used in the production of synthetic fuels

-• The produced hydrogen is of commercial grade and can be sold for direct use as fuel or as part of synthetic fuel production
+• The produced hydrogen is of commercial grade and can be used directly as green fuel or as part of synthetic fuel production

 • The technology uses less energy by integrating carbon capture with hydrogen production